Day 1: New Zealand – – Helsinki

 Day 3: Helsinki (B)

-Explore the capital of Finland today.
+Explore the capital of Finland today during a 3-hour guided excursion on board a luxury van with commentary.
 Helsinki sits on a peninsula in the Gulf of Finland, and its main thoroughfare, Mannerheimintie, is flanked by the likes of the National Museum, Parliament House and the Museum of Contemporary Art Kiasma.
 Happily for walkers, Finland is a city that is easily explored on foot.
 Discover its quintessential Nordic style, from its architecture and design, to its restaurant, arts and shopping culture.
 Those wanting to savour green spaces and fresh air can make for any of the parks, forests, lakes or quiet coastal stretches fringing the city’s limits.

 Day 4: Helsinki – Tallinn – Helsinki (B)